-How to escape the Java Pricing and Licensing Nightmare - Alternatives to Oracle
+How To escape the Java Pricing and Licensing scheme.
+What are the alternatives to Oracle.

 If you are a business owner that uses Java, you must be familiar with the nightmare that Oracle unleashed in September 2018.
 It might be the reason you are reading this article right now.

 For those of you who don’t know: In September 2018, Oracle commercialized their services with Java SE 11.
 Meaning, you can still use the Oracle JDK for free, but only for development and testing purposes.
 If you want to use it for production, you will have to pay Oracle from day one.
 Ever since this came out, developers all over the world are worried sick.
 They don’t wanna start paying for services, updates, and patches they always received for free.

 If you look at the release dates of all the patches in the past few years, you will find how frequent and important they have become to be avoided.
 Java SE 7, 8, and 9 were all released with at least a 3-4 years gap from the prior version.
 However, Java SE 10 was released just 6 months later in March 2018 and Java SE 11 in September 2018.
 They also have a scheduled release for Java SE 12 (19.3) just 6 months later in March 2019.